Frequently asked questions

 What is involved in sex therapy?

-Sex therapy sessions are a non-touch talk based support.
-Sessions are a confidential space where our sex and relationship practitioners work collaboratively to support you to build a more supportive and sustainable relationship with sex, pleasure, intimacy, relationships, sexuality or gender.
-The first session usually involves a sexual history where your practitioner will ask you questions to understand the bigger picture, what you want to be supported in, how you want to be supported and will help you to set intentions and come up with a plan to work towards.
-Sex therapy is similar to other forms of counselling or therapy but with a focus and expertise in sex with a practitioner who is able to support you more deeply.
+The first session usually involves taking a sexual history, where your practitioner will ask questions to understand the bigger picture, explore what you want support with, how you’d like to be supported, and help you set intentions and create a plan to work toward.
+Sex therapy is similar to other forms of counselling or therapy but with a specialised focus on sex and sexuality, guided by a practitioner with the expertise to support you more deeply in these areas.

 Do you offer Medicare rebates or private health cover?

 Unfortunately embodied counselling, sex coaching or sexology are not covered under private health or Medicare.
-Mental Health Care Plans (MHCP) are also not covered in as these are only accessible by a psychologist or social worker.
+Mental Health Care Plans (MHCP) are also not covered as these are only accessible by a psychologist or social worker.
 You do not need a referral to work with our team.

 Do you offer concessions?